Moothon

-Moothon, also known internationally as The Elder One, is a 2019 Indian Malayalam-language action thriller film written and directed by Geetu Mohandas, and jointly produced by S. Vinod Kumar, Anurag Kashyap, Ajay G. Rai and Alan McAlex.
+Moothon, also known internationally as The Elder One, is a 2019 Indian Malayalam-language action drama film written and directed by Geetu Mohandas, and jointly produced by S. Vinod Kumar, Anurag Kashyap, Ajay G. Rai and Alan McAlex.
 Featuring a bilingual narrative in the Jeseri dialect of Malayalam and Hindi, the film stars Nivin Pauly, Shashank Arora, Sobhita Dhulipala, Melissa Raju Thomas, Sanjana Dipu and Roshan Mathew.
 Hindi-language dialogues were written by Anurag Kashyap.
 The film premiered at the 2019 Toronto International Film Festival and received a positive critical response.
 It was included in The Hindu's top 25 Malayalam films of the decade and is widely regarded as one of the defining movies of the New Wave Movement.

 Plot

 Mulla, a 14-year-old boy from Lakshadweep, travels to Mumbai in search of his Moothon (elder brother), Akbar, who left the island for Mumbai many years ago.
 Mulla lives in the islands under the care of Moosa, a fisherman.
 He is seen to be wearing baggy clothes and does not go to school, due to bullying.
 The bullies make him wear lipstick and a veil, making him hate feminine clothes.
 He laments his brother and tries to search for him.
 Moosa tells him to drop the issue, stop imitating his brother's mannerisms, and tells him that he cannot become Moothon by wearing his clothes.

 He suspects that Moothon left due to an affair with Aamina and tries to get her number.
 Moosa responds that the only Aamina he knows is a fish.
 However, he manages to get her number.
 One day, while getting bullied, his friends help him strike back.
 However, Mulla gets slapped by Moosa for this, and he leaves the island by taking a boat under the cover of darkness and is hit by a large wave in the ocean, capsizing the boat.
 He hallucinates a mermaid rescuing him, but in fact, he gets rescued by a ship.

 The ship authorities send him to a police station, and there is a communication barrier as he does not know Hindi.
 From there, he is sent to a government-funded orphanage.
 He is hesitant in taking a bath together with the boys, and from there, he befriends Raju.
 The warden tries to molest him, but he manages to escape from him due to Raju's intervention.
 Raju tells about his mother, Rosy, and where he could find her.
 Mulla escapes from there in search of Rosy.
 Mulla finds her to be a prostitute, who helps him.
 She provides him shelter and introduces him to a tea seller, who gives him a livelihood selling tea.
 The neighborhood boys bully him and steal his money, which he had been saving for calling Aamina.